 Maintaining and nourishing healthy skin flora is important for supporting your immune system.
-Things which disrupt our skin's microbiome are environmental pollutants, most skin care products, antibiotics, and synthetic chemical which impact the health and diversity of our skin biome as well as our overall health.
+Environmental pollutants, antibiotics, synthetic chemicals and even psychological/emotional stress impact the health and diversity of our skin biome as well as our overall health.
 Synthetic chemicals include parabens, phthalates, detergents, artificial fragrances, formaldehyde releasers, polyethylene glycols - all of which are found in a majority of conventional skin “care” products today.

 Of particular concern are sunscreens containing oxybenzone and retinyl palmitate which not only disrupt skin flora but may disrupt hormones and speed the development of skin tumors and lesions.
 (See National Institutes of Health’s Photocarcinogenesis Study of Retinoic Acid and Retinyl Palmitate.)

-How is washing with soaps and foaming cleansers altering our skin's microbiome?
+How is washing your skin altering our it’s microbiome?

-Skin impaired by washing with soap and foaming cleansers are more frequently colonized by pathogenic bacteria, gram-negative bacteria, and Candida.
+An impaired skin is more likely to be colonized by pathogenic bacteria, gram-negative bacteria, and Candida.
 This often leads to scaling skin, dryness, itchiness, and dermatitis, conditions provoked by microorganisms and allergens penetrating this corneal layer.

 So now you're thinking: "If I want to stop using foaming face wash what can I use?!"

 The Oil Cleansing Method really is the answer.
-There really is nothing new about using oil to cleanse dirt and debris from the skin and flush build-up out of the pores.
-Many ancient cultures, including the Romans and Egyptians, cleansed their skin with oil for thousands of years before an alchemist figure out how to change those same oils into soap.
+There is nothing new about using oil to cleanse dirt and debris from the skin and flush build-up out of the pores.
+Many ancient cultures, including the Romans and Egyptians, cleansed their skin with oils for thousands of years before an alchemist discovered “saponification” - the process of changing those same oils into “soap.

-So instead of clearcutting your skin's forest and driving off all the diverse creatures living there, nourish it instead over time with oils.
-They will help support, maintain, and nourish strong resilient skin which is better able to withstand the ravages of the environment, air borne toxins, aging, stress, and sun damage, and help it heal from more quickly from injuries.
+Skin of all ages benefit from oil cleansing.
+Those living in dry climates and those with more mature skin (over 40) not prone to major acne outbreaks benefit the most.
+Cleansing with the right astringent oils can help support, maintain, and nourish strong resilient skin better able to withstand the ravages of the environment, air borne toxins, aging, stress, UV damage and help it heal more quickly from injuries.